Jason-fos/gloves-off-boxing-quiz/README.md

 ### Media
 - All images taken from pexels.com
+- W3CSchools.com was used for compatability of form components
+- Questions formthe quiz came from (https://www.radiotimes.com/ quizzes/pub-quiz-boxing)

 ### Code
 - 404 page was built using description on [GitHub Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)